Recognized as one of Canada's Top Small & Medium Employers (2022):

-- As part of their health benefits plan, Redbrick employees can access an EAP that offers in-person, video, chat, and phone counselling services, online mental health resources as well as online parenting courses, financial consultation and even career planning services
+- As part of their health benefits plan, Redbrick employees can access an employee assistance program that offers in-person, video, chat and phone counselling services, online mental health resources, as well as online parenting courses, financial consultation and even career planning services

 - A leading SME, Redbrick raises the proverbial bar by offering new moms maternity and parental leave top-up payments to 75 per cent of salary for up to 52 weeks

 - Redbrick helps employees save for the future with a matching RSP program and offers referral bonuses for employees who successfully refer a friend (up to $2,000)

 Redbrick leaders insist on work-life balance